Does the source determine the value?

 popped up on Google+ today talking about evaluating productivity advice based on the provider of the advice over the advice itself.
 While I may be over-simplifying the concept, it inspired me enough that I believe it is worth further investigation.
 I do agree with the commenter there is a segment of the “productivity movement” tending towards saleable advice, but that is to be expected in any venue of expertise.
 I spend a great deal of time in the project management space and you find the same perspectives there.
 The challenge I raise to this is, do we discount productivity advice based on if we do not agree with the adviser?

-My stance, and what I recommend to others, is to take a three pronged approach to evaluating productivity advice.
+My stance, and what I recommend to others, is to take a three-pronged approach to evaluate productivity advice.
 The three tenets of the evaluation are:

 Relevance – Practicality – Repeatability